sraj/Swift-SRWebClient/README.md

 2. NSOperationQueue and NSBlockOperation to execute web requests, using which we can have a elegant way to set queuePriority, threadPriority, qualityOfService and cancel any particular Operation or all the Operations in OperationQueue.

-3. Provides functions to Image/`multipart/form-data` data to be sent
+3. Provides function to send Image/`multipart/form-data` data.

 4. Function chaining provides us to chain methods and provides more expressive code to make web requests.